 Classes for children to learn about and develop skills in art history, aesthetics, art-making and art criticism.
 Enroll your young artiste now!

-Nickel Plate Arts will provide basic materials, but participants may also bring their own supplies.
+Nickel Plate Arts can provide basic materials via pickup or shipping, but participants may also utilize their own supplies.
+Contact email@example.com if you need basic supplies.

 “Everything was really cool.
 My favorite was the dying the paper for our sketchbook covers!”